Country:

 and serial number of the identity card, the issuing country or issuing authority and the card's validity; at the same time, the obliged entity verifies the holder's appearance and the holder's facial image as pictured on the

-of a mismatch between the address featured in the ID and that of the customer's actual residence ("document-based KYC option "); and
+mismatch between the address featured in the ID and that of the customer's actual residence ("document-based KYC option "); and

 Is it permissible to use document-free methods for address verification?